Electrical resistivity and conductivity: Complex resistivity and conductivity

-When analyzing the response of materials to alternating electric fields (dielectric spectroscopy), in applications such as electrical impedance tomography, it is convenient to replace resistivity with a complex quantity called impedivity (in analogy to electrical impedance).
+When analysing the response of materials to alternating electric fields (dielectric spectroscopy), in applications such as electrical impedance tomography, it is convenient to replace resistivity with a complex quantity called impedivity (in analogy to electrical impedance).
 Impedivity is the sum of a real component, the resistivity, and an imaginary component, the reactivity (in analogy to reactance).
 The magnitude of impedivity is the square root of sum of squares of magnitudes of resistivity and reactivity.

 Conversely, in such cases the conductivity must be expressed as a complex number (or even as a matrix of complex numbers, in the case of anisotropic materials) called the admittivity.
 Admittivity is the sum of a real component called the conductivity and an imaginary component called the susceptivity.

 An alternative description of the response to alternating currents uses a real (but frequency-dependent) conductivity, along with a real permittivity.
 The larger the conductivity is, the more quickly the alternating-current signal is absorbed by the material (i.e., the more opaque the material is).
 For details, see Mathematical descriptions of opacity.